jmora/mindgraph/pages/asynchronous work.md

+-
-- Asynchronous work seeks to improve parallel work and minimize interruptions, as they are time consuming title:: asynchronous work
+- [[Asynchronous work]] seeks to improve parallel work and minimize interruptions, as they are time consuming
 - manager time, maker time
   id:: 6255de47-f2a8-4717-a564-d0593da027a3
 	- https://sketchplanations.com/manager-time-maker-time